wearebase/web-images/README.md

-# Important note for Craft CMS users
+# Caveat: This is not a Craft Plugin
 Because Composer doesn't let you install to a folder of your choice, at the current time we are hijacking the [composer/installers](https://github.com/composer/installers) package for 'Craft Plugins'.
 This means you must add an item to your composer.json to place it in a folder of your choice.

-This will only affect users who use Craft CMS.
+This will only negatively affect users who use Craft CMS.
 And as this is a package designed for a Twig project or [Timber for Wordpress](https://github.com/jarednova/timber), that shouldn't be a problem... right?

 # Requirements
 * [Timber for Wordpress](https://github.com/jarednova/timber) or other Twig project